pivot-access-ltd/bma-offline-docs/src/high-availability.md

 MAAS stores all state information in the PostgreSQL database.
 It is therefore recommended to run it in HA mode.
 Configuring HA for PostgreSQL is external to MAAS.
 You will, therefore, need to study the [PostgreSQL documentation](https://www.postgresql.org/docs/9.5/static/high-availability.html) and implement the variant of HA that makes you feel most comfortable.

-rad-begin /deb/2.9/cli
-A quick treatment of [PostgreSQL HA: hot standby](/t/postgresql-ha-hot-standby/3004) is provided here for convenience only.
-This summary will give you an idea of the command line implementation of HA with PostgreSQL. rad-end

-rad-begin /deb/2.9/ui
-A quick treatment of [PostgreSQL HA: hot standby](/t/postgresql-ha-hot-standby/3005) is provided here for convenience only.
-This summary will give you an idea of the command line implementation of HA with PostgreSQL. rad-end

-rad-begin /deb/3.0/cli
-A quick treatment of [PostgreSQL HA: hot standby](/t/postgresql-ha-hot-standby/4067) is provided here for convenience only.
-This summary will give you an idea of the command line implementation of HA with PostgreSQL. rad-end

-rad-begin /deb/3.0/ui
-A quick treatment of [PostgreSQL HA: hot standby](/t/postgresql-ha-hot-standby/4068) is provided here for convenience only.
-This summary will give you an idea of the command line implementation of HA with PostgreSQL. rad-end

-rad-begin /snap/2.9/cli
-A quick treatment of [PostgreSQL HA: hot standby](/t/postgresql-ha-hot-standby/2998) is provided here for convenience only.
-This summary will give you an idea of the command line implementation of HA with PostgreSQL. rad-end

-rad-begin /snap/2.9/ui
-A quick treatment of [PostgreSQL HA: hot standby](/t/postgresql-ha-hot-standby/2999) is provided here for convenience only.
-This summary will give you an idea of the command line implementation of HA with PostgreSQL. rad-end

-rad-begin /snap/3.0/cli
-A quick treatment of [PostgreSQL HA: hot standby](/t/postgresql-ha-hot-standby/4065) is provided here for convenience only.
-This summary will give you an idea of the command line implementation of HA with PostgreSQL. rad-end

-rad-begin /snap/3.0/ui
-A quick treatment of [PostgreSQL HA: hot standby](/t/postgresql-ha-hot-standby/4066) is provided here for convenience only.
-This summary will give you an idea of the command line implementation of HA with PostgreSQL. rad-end
+A quick treatment of [PostgreSQL HA: hot standby](/t/postgresql-ha-hot-standby/nnnn) is provided here for convenience only.
+This summary will give you an idea of the command line implementation of HA with PostgreSQL.

 Each region controller uses up to 40 connections to PostgreSQL in high load situations.
 Running two region controllers requires no modifications to the `max_connections` in `postgresql.conf`.
 More than two region controllers require that `max_connections` be adjusted to add 40 more connections per added region controller.

 <a href="#heading--secondary-api-servers"><h3 id="heading--secondary-api-servers">Enable highly-available API services</h3></a>

-rad-begin /snap/2.9/cli
+rad-begin /snap/2.9/cli /snap/2.9/ui /snap/3.0/cli /snap/3.0/ui
 Setting up high-availability using snaps is relatively easy:

-1. Set up PostgreSQL for high-availability as [explained above](/t/high-availability/2686#heading--postgresql-ha).
+1. Set up PostgreSQL for high-availability as [explained above](/t/high-availability/nnnn#heading--postgresql-ha).
 PostgreSQL should run outside of the snap.
-2. [Install](/t/maas-installation/3322#heading--install-from-snap) the MAAS snap on each machine you intend to use as a rack or region controller.
+2. [Install](/t/maas-installation/nnnn#heading--install-from-snap) the MAAS snap on each machine you intend to use as a rack or region controller.
 You'll need the MAAS shared secret, located here, `/var/snap/maas/common/maas/secret`, on the first region controller you set up.
-3. [Initialise the snap](/t/maas-installation/3322#heading--initialisation) as a `rack` or `region` controller.
+3. [Initialise the snap](/t/maas-installation/nnnn#heading--initialisation) as a `rack` or `region` controller.
 Note that if you intend to use a machine as a region controller, you'll need to tell MAAS how to access your PostgreSQL database host with the following four arguments:

 1.   `--database-host DATABASE_HOST`
 2.   `--database-name DATABASE_NAME`